The current status of Malaysian insolvency law

 The CA 2016 also now expressly contemplates the possibility that a receiver, or receiver and manager, may be appointed by the court.

 The receiver’s powers and duties

 Before the CA 2016, the powers of the receiver, or receiver and manager, were typically spelled out in the privately negotiated debenture.
-The CA 2016 has for the first time introduced a statutory list of powers of a receiver or receiver and manager.
-These are contained in the Sixth Schedule to the CA 2016, and comprise the typical powers of a receiver or receiver and manager.
+The CA 2016 has, for the first time, introduced a statutory list of powers of a receiver or receiver and manager.
+These are contained in the Sixth Schedule of the CA 2016, and comprise the typical powers of a receiver or receiver and manager.

 The CA 2016 has not changed the nature or extent of the duties of a receiver, or receiver and manager.
 The position remains largely as before, whereby, in the case of a private appointment, his or her primary duty is to the debenture holder.
 His or her duty is principally to take possession of the assets of the company and realise them for the benefit of the debenture holder, subject to a duty owed to the company to obtain the best possible price reasonably attainable under the market conditions at the time of sale.
 Where the appointment is by the court, the receiver, or receiver and manager, will be regarded as an officer of the court and therefore must act fairly and even-handedly in the interests of all parties.

 Interaction with liquidation

 During the many years when the position seemed settled under common law, certain court decisions resulted in uncertainty regarding the extent of a receiver’s powers after winding up had commenced.
 In particular, doubts were cast on the receiver’s ability to meaningfully continue in office at all after a liquidator had been appointed, and specifically on the receiver’s power to realise property privately without going through a formal judicial sale process, whether before or after liquidation commenced.